NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 #include "boards.h"
 ```

 Ok, so far so good.
-Now we need to create two structures in ble_custom_service.h, one Custom Service init structure, ble_cus_init_t struct to hold all the options and data needed to initialize our custom service.
+Now we need to create two structures in ble_cus.h, one Custom Service init structure, ble_cus_init_t struct to hold all the options and data needed to initialize our custom service.

 ```c
 /**@brief Battery Service init structure.
 This contains all options and data needed for